raphaelramos/raphael-portifolio/README.md

 ### Dev.to integrate
 - Create [API Key](https://dev.to/settings/extensions)
-- Copy .env.example as .env.local and put the key in `DEVTO_APIKEY`
+- Copy .env.example as .env and put the key in `DEVTO_APIKEY`

 ## Documentation